deepankarck2/Library-Database-Management/readme.md

   - Run `pip install -r requirements.txt` to make sure all requirements are installed.
 - **Run the python script.**
   - Once set up run the script and enjoy!

+## Database Credential Setup:
+- Add a new `credentials.py` file,
+- Add credentials that has been shared
+- Run `python Script.py`